-- a.
-You should take all reasonable steps to ensure that no student is exposed to any unnecessary risk of injury. - b.
-You should be familiar with and comply with the School's evacuation procedures. - c.
+You should take all reasonable steps to ensure that no student is exposed to any unnecessary risk of injury.

+You should be familiar with and comply with the School's evacuation procedures.

 Students should not be left unsupervised either within or outside of class.
-You should be punctual to class and allocated supervision. - d.
+You should be punctual to class and allocated supervision.

 You should remain with students at after school activities until all students have been collected.
-In the event that a student is not collected you should remain with the student until collected, or seek advice from your supervisor or liase with Student Services. - e.
+In the event that a student is not collected you should remain with the student until collected, or seek advice from your supervisor or liaise with Student Services.

 Playground supervision is an integral part of the responsibility of staff.
 It must take precedence over other activities.
 It is unacceptable to be late.
-You should actively supervise your designated area, being vigilant and constantly moving around. - f.
+You should actively supervise your designated area, being vigilant and constantly moving around.

 You should be alert to bullying or any other form of discriminatory behaviour, and report incidents to the appropriate staff member.
-Additional detail about student bullying is set out in Policy 3.60 Student Bullying. - g.

 Ill or injured students should be attended to by a supervising staff member.
-Should additional assistance be required you should contact our School Nurse ext 555. - h.
+Should additional assistance be required you should contact Student Services (07) 3380 4200.

 You should ensure that you understand and comply with the College's policy in regard to the storage and administration of prescribed medication to students.
-Refer to Policy 3.33 First Aid.